mongodb/specifications/source/gridfs/gridfs-spec.rst

   the stored MD5 checksum guarantees that the stored file matches the original and no corruption has occurred.

+Why are MD5 checksums now deprecated?
+What should users do instead?
+  MD5 is prohibited by FIPS 140-2.
+Operating systems and libraries operating in FIPS mode do not provide the MD5 algorithm.
+To avoid a broken GridFS feature on such systems, the use of MD5 with GridFS is deprecated, should not be added to new implementations and should be removed from existing implementations according to the deprecation policy of individual drivers.
+Applications that desire a file digest should implement it outside GridFS and store it with other file metadata.

 Why do drivers no longer need to call the filemd5 command on upload?
   When a chunk is inserted and no error occurs the application can assume that the chunk was correctly inserted.
 No other operations that insert